Read more about: Basic UDI-DI

 Please refer to this EU Commission infographic, which outlines the basic steps of the registration process, including the Notified Body’s steps when a certificate must be verified.

 Even though EUDAMED is currently voluntary, industry is encouraged to already start using the system.
+In the meantime, the device registration requirements under the MDD/AIMDD/IVDD continue to apply: EU Registration Requirements

 EUDAMED medical device and IVD registrations do not expire.
 Instead, the registration should be modified as needed.
 Note that EUDAMED is designed to serve as ‘a living picture of the lifecycle of medical devices that are made available in the European Union (EU).’
 Therefore, EUDAMED should be continually updated and maintain current information.